You’re wondering if you’re normal or broken

 The clinical distinction between chronic and occasional procrastination hinges on three dimensions that researchers have tracked across decades of study: duration, pervasiveness, and emotional impact.
 And here’s what separates them: chronic procrastination isn’t about frequency.
 It’s about scope.

 Duration is the first marker.
 Occasional procrastination is tied to a specific period or stressor and fades when circumstances shift.
-Research on procrastination typology distinguishes chronic patterns by their persistence: delays that last six months or longer, often stretching across years, regardless of what’s happening in your life [6].
+Procrastination research distinguishes chronic patterns by their persistence: delays that last six months or longer, often stretching across years, regardless of what’s happening in your life [1].

 Someone who procrastinates during a difficult quarter at work has a different pattern from someone who’s been procrastinating since college.